 For a memorable visit, consider these unique points of interest when planning a trip to Solitude.

 Silver Fork Lodge

-Before pulling into Solitude, consider a hearty breakfast at the historic Silver Fork Lodge & Restaurant, open at 8:00 AM, 7 days a week.
+Before pulling into Solitude, consider a hearty breakfast at the historic Silver Fork Lodge and Restaurant which opens at 8:00 AM 7 days a week.
 Brunch here is superb!
-The mining history in the area dates back to 1850, when a sprawling tent city housed miners and sawmill workers.
+The mining history in the area dates back to 1850 when a sprawling tent city housed miners and sawmill workers.
 The northwest corner of the Silver Fork Lodge was once a general store.
 This is also a great lodging option.

 Solitude Avalanche Dog Demonstration

 On select days throughout the winter season, the Solitude Ski Patrol will provide a demonstration with a pack of their amazing avalanche dogs.
 This opportunity should not be missed as it provides an interesting first step into avalanche education and fosters a deep appreciation for the skills and training honed by ski patrol and their pups.
 Kids enjoy this chance to learn about the dogs and will also have the opportunity to watch the dogs perform a mock rescue.
 Visit the Solitude website for dates and times.